 Northwestern defense stuns No. 20 Utah 31-20 in Holiday Bowl

-Northwestern defense stuns No. 20 Utah 31-20 in Holiday BowlNorthwestern quarterback Clayton Thorson (18), and teammates celebrate after defeating Utah in the Holiday Bowl NCAA college football game Monday, Dec.
-31, 2018, in San Diego.
-(AP Photo/Denis Poroy)

-SAN DIEGO (AP) -- Northwestern converted three Utah turnovers into 21 points in a dizzying nine-minute stretch in the pouring rain in the third quarter of the Holiday Bowl on Monday night, including Jared McGee's 82-yard fumble return for a touchdown, to stun the No. 20 Utes 31-20 Monday night.
+The highlight was Jared McGee's 82-yard fumble return for a touchdown, the middle turnover in the nightmarish stretch for Utah.

+"Did I think we were going to be able to create that amount of turnovers?" coach Pat Fitzgerald said.
+"I love San Diego but man I love it when it rains on game day.
+That was sweet because I think it played a really big factor.
+It was raining a little bit harder coming out of halftime than it was before the half and I think that played a role in the game."

-The Wildcats (9-5) scored 28 points in the third quarter to win their third straight bowl game under coach Pat Fitzgerald.
-The Green Bay Packers reportedly want to interview Fitzpatrick for their head coaching job.
+The Wildcats (9-5) scored 28 points total in the third quarter to win their third straight bowl game under Fitzgerald.
+The Green Bay Packers reportedly want to interview Fitzgerald for their head coaching job.

+Fitzgerald credited the seniors for winning 36 games in four seasons and gushed about the program's future.

+"They have set the bar now at a whole new level for our program and we couldn't be more excited about our future," he said.

+Asked about his own future, he said: "Hashtag GoCats, man.
+I'm not going anywhere.
+This is home forever.
+Listen, these are my guys. ...
+I'm a Wildcat for life.
+I'm so thankful for these guys. ...
+We're just getting started."

 Senior Clayton Thorson became the all-time leading passer for Northwestern, going 21 of 30 for 241 yards for 10,731 career yards.
 He broke Brett Basanez's school record of 10,580.
 Thorson threw for two touchdowns and was intercepted once in making his 53rd straight start for the Wildcats, the most by a quarterback in Big Ten history.
 He is the program's all-time winningest quarterback at 36-17.
-He was replaced after taking a hard shot midway through the fourth quarter.
+He was replaced after taking a hard shot midway through the fourth quarter, but came back in.

 On the opening drive of the second half, Shelley threw the ball right to Northwestern's Blake Gallagher.
 Thorson's 52-yard pass to Ramaud Chiaokhiao-Bowman set up his 4-yard scoring toss to Riley Lees.